 Can Inflation help the economy?

 There are times when inflation is good for the economy.
-For example, when inflation is mild, it can have healthy effects on the economy.
-As people start expecting inflation, they spend now rather than later as they know that the prices will increase in the near future.
+For example, when it is mild, it can have healthy effects on the economy.
+As people start expecting a rise, they spend now rather than later as they know that the prices will increase shortly.
 This increased spending by consumers drives the growth of the economy.
 Usually, governments set a target for inflation and try to maintain it at a healthy rate.
 This ensures that the effects of inflation are good on the prices of food and energy.
-It is healthy for the economy when people assume that the prices will continue to rise.
+It is fit for the economy when people assume that the prices will continue to rise.

 How inflation affects Retirement Planning?